 Tips for How to Make a Crawfish Table

-- Use the correct tools for preparation.
-Make sure to use gloves and kitchen scissors when handling live crawfish to ensure the health of you and your food.
+1. Use the correct tools for preparation.
+Make sure to use gloves and kitchen scissors when handling live crawfish to ensure your health and that of your food.

 Following these tips will help you make a safe and delicious crawfish table for your friends and family.